-- I. The aim in this course is to develop the student's natural qualities, so as to make him a direct, forceful speaker.
-The work, while essentially practical, is based on a study of principles.
-One recitation per week each year. - I. Drill in the rudiments of vocal music.
+- 1. Drill in the rudiments of vocal music.
 Open to members of all classes.
-Mr. L. Trap, instructor. - II.
+Mr. L. Trap, instructor. - 2.
 Chorus work.
 The study of some cantata.
 Open only to more advanced students of all classes.
-Mr. L. Trap, instructor.
+Mr. P. H. Sluyter, instructor.
 No credit is given for these courses.

-HISTORY PROFESSOR KUIPER
+HISTORY PROFESSOR KUIPER.

-- I. The history of Europe since Louis XIV.
+1. The history of Europe since Louis XIV.
 Special stress is placed upon the French Revolution in its inception, course, and results.
 Text: Robinson and Beard's, The Development of Modern Europe.
 Informal lectures.
 Collateral reading.
 Three times a week.
+To be given in 1913-14.

-1913-114. - II.
-History of the Netherlands.
+2. History of the Netherlands.
 This course aims to give a survey of Dutch History from earliest times to the present day.
 This is a valuable course, in that it shows the rich contributions of Holland to the world's civilization, and particularly the influence of Holland upon the formation of American institutions.
 Text: F. van Rijsens: Geschiedenis des Vaderlands (de groote).
 Three times a week.
-1914-'15.

-PHILOSOPHY PROFESSOR J. BROENE
+PHILOSOPHY PROFESSOR J. BROENE.

-- I. a.
+Text: Hal-1a.
 Psychology.
 Introductory course.
-Lectures.
-Text: Halleck's Psychology and Psychic Culture, and James's Talks to Teachers on Psychology.
+Lectures. leck's Psychology and Psychic Culture, and James's Talks to Teachers on Psychology.
 Twice a week.

-1913-14. - I. b.
-Logic.
+1b./ Logic.
 Introductory course.
 Text: Jones's Logic.
+Once

+a week.

-Once a week.
-1913-'14. - II.
-History of Philosophy.
+2. History of Philosophy.
 Exposition and criticism of the various schools of thought.
-Text: Rogers, Students History of Philosophy; Hibben, The Problems of Philosophy.
+Text: Rogers, Student's History of Philosophy; Hibben, The Problems of Philosophy.
 An attempt will be made to introduce students to the sources by the use of Bakewell's Source Book in Ancient Philosophy and Rand's Modern Classical Philosophers.
 Three times a week.
-1914-'15.
+Not given in 1913-'14.